treefrogframework/treefrog-framework/docs/user-guide/en/view/erb.md

 ## ERB

-ERB was originally a library for embedding Ruby script into text documents.
-As is well known, it has been adopted as (one of the) template engines such as Rails, you can embed the code in HTML between the tags, <% … %>.
+Originally, ERB was a library for embedding Ruby script into text documents.
+It has been adopted as (one of the) template engines, such as Rails, that you can embed code in HTML between the tags likes these: <% … %>.

-In the same way TreeFrog Framework, uses the tags <% … %> , to embed C++ code.
+In the same way, TreeFrog Framework uses tags <% … %> as well to embed C++ code.
 For convenience, I'll refer to this implementation as ERB as well.

 First, I'll make sure that the items in the configuration file *development.ini* are as follows.
 Unless you’ve changed from the default, they should be.